libracoder/libracoder/README.md

 ### Hi there 👋 I'm Precious Okwu 🙂.

-#### I am a 10x certified cloud architect and distributed systems engineer, an AI enthusiast and avid reader.
+#### I am a 10x certified cloud engineer and distributed systems engineer, an AI enthusiast and avid reader.

 .